Table of Contents

-- I want you to take control of who and how you spend your time, and who you spend it with.
-I am giving you permission—you do not have to spend time with people or in places that drain you.
+- I want you to take control of how you spend your time, and who you spend it with.
+I am giving you permission: you do not have to spend time with people who drain you, or in places that drain you.

 Life is too short to spend time with toxic people in draining places!

-- If you have to see a toxic person—such as a family member or co-worker–use time-blocking to buffer time with them.
-If you know you have to see them, be sure to schedule in some recharge time for yourself before or after.
+- If you have to see a toxic person—such as a family member or co-worker–use time-blocking to buffer time spent with them.
+If you know you’re goingto see them, be sure to schedule in some recharge time for yourself before or after.
 You also can have an escape route or excuse ready to go if your time with them runs long.
 Use scheduling to your advantage by blocking out times and places that work best for your personality.